-Tipton Municipal Utilities will be closed Monday, November 11, 2024 for Veterans Day.
+Tipton Municipal Utilities will be closed November 28th and 29th for Thanksgiving Holiday.

 About the Electric Line Department